ChrisCavs/aimless.js/README.md

 bool(engine) // false
 ```

-Additionally, every function in aimless has a counterpart named `withEngine`.
+Additionally, every function in Aimless has a counterpart named `withEngine`.
 This function will return its counterpart with a closure around your engine, so you don't need to pass it every time.

 ```es6
 import { boolWithEngine } from 'aimless.js'